 - Louisa K. Hoa'ai became the wife Henry T. Sheldon oldest child of Henry Clay Kalua Sheldon and Hannah R. Cummings.
 Louisa was a member of a choral group with the Women's Auxiliary part of the Lihue Union Church.
 She did many benefits for social issues.
 One of the causes that she partook was the initial benefit for the building of the Samuel Mahelona hospital in Lihue, Kaua'i, which opened in 1917.
 The benefit, not only featured Louisa, but her daughters Daisy and Hannah who carried their mothers gene for voice, as well.
 Samuel Mahelona Memorial Hospital is now 101 years old.

 Some Interesting Facts

-When Hannah Cummings married Henry Sheldon on January 6, 1880 in Honolulu, it was the first of three times in our family that two Cummings sisters would marry to brothers.
+When Hannah Cummings married Henry Sheldon on January 6, 1880 in Honolulu, it was the first of four times in our family that two Cummings sisters would marry to brothers.
 John Sheldon had married sister Amy almost a decade earlier.
+Jack and valentine Dutro would go on to marry Elsie and Rachel Freeman early on in the 20th century.
 Wilhelmina and Joanne Cummings would marry David and John Kaui around the 1920's and Josephine and Geraldine Cummings would marry half brothers Wallace Raines and Rudy Newtson in the early 1950's.

 The Sheldon's were an exceptionally talented group, yet despair did not evade them as two of their children would die much before their time.
 George Washington Sheldon died just a couple of months shy of his eighth birthday on Dec.
 9, 1891.
 Harriet Kuhilani Miller [Sheldon] passed 4 months short of her 20th birthday on July 18, 1906.